informational alert

 5. Where should you submit your project plans and application?

-6. How many sets of plans are required upon application for permit and what information needs to be on your plans?
-What information do you need to submit application for a Facility Permit?
+6. What information needs to be on your plans?
+What information do you need to apply for a Facility Permit?

 Visit the FPP Minimum submittal requirements page.

-- For general questions on permit applications and status of existing permits, please call the Facility Permit Program (FPP) phone number.
+2. For general questions on permit applications and the status of existing permits, please call the Facility Permit Program (FPP) phone number.

 The contractor doing the work should schedule inspections through email.
-All inspections for FPP should be requested and scheduled via email.
-Please follow steps located within the Scheduling an FPP Inspection Guide.
+All inspections for FPP should be requested and scheduled through email.
+Please follow the steps in Scheduling an FPP Inspection.

-11. Can you schedule a pre-application meeting, or a site job consultation meeting prior to permit application submittal?
+4. Can you schedule a pre-application meeting or a site job consultation meeting before permit application submittal?

 Billing and fee FAQ